3. Whole-Grain Breakfast Cereal

 6. Tuna and Other Fish

 Fish is a leading source of omega-3 fats, which are important at all ages.
+And it's heart-healthy food.
 Research shows that omega-3 fats lower the risk of abnormal heart rhythms and levels of blood fats (triglycerides).
 Some research suggests a link to reduced risk of dementia, as well as help for joint problems and symptoms of ADHD.